NLeSC/guide/publishing/publishing_results.md

 * If not, make the repo public.

 ## Citing datasets, software and results
-* Make a [Zenodo](https://zenodo.org/) account and link it with your github account.
+* Make a [Zenodo](https://zenodo.org/) account and link it with your github account as explained on [guides.github.com/activities/citable-code](https://guides.github.com/activities/citable-code/)
 * Make a release in github.
 * Zenodo automatically tracks the release and generates a unique DOI.
 * Use the DOI for citing your software/data/results.